 - It’s also possible to import and combine data from multiple external services into Google Sheets.
-This way, you can prepare and organize your data in one place before using it in Data Studio.
+This way, you can prepare and organize your data in one place before using it in Looker Studio.

 For this tutorial, we have already prepared a spreadsheet file containing online sales data as the dataset.
 Thus, you don’t need to spend time preparing your own.